Reach Every Parent / Sep 05, 2023

 Most parents would love a deeper insight into their child’s school life, but they notoriously get stuck on questions to ask, other than “How was school today?”.
 Teacher can help parents overcome this challenge by recommending open-ended questions.
 Teaching parents the importance of “wh” questions: why, what, who or where questions will help them motivate their child to go beyond dry facts and think more deeply.
 Instead of asking: “Did you like your class today?” try asking: “what was your favorite part of your class?
 What was the most interesting/ the hardest task today?”

-Recommend activities outside of school that help families bond around the current learning topics: taking their children with them to vote, swapping roles (parent is the student while the child explains a topic), discussing a newspaper article together.
+Recommend activities outside of school that help families bond around the current learning topics: taking their children with them to vote, swapping roles (Family is the student while the child explains a topic), discussing a newspaper article together.

-Want to share appreciation of parent support?
+Want to share appreciation of Family support?
 Pinterest is a great source of ideas for tokens of appreciation that can be shared with parents, but acknowledging parents’ effort doesn’t have to involve gifts.
 Thanking a particularly involved parents in a class newsletter will boost their confidence and give a sense of achievement, while encouraging others to follow suit.

 One way to do so is to acknowledge individual student special moments.
-There is nothing that a parent will appreciate more than a teacher taking time to share a glimpse of child’s development: a witty comment they’ve made, a creative way they approached a particular problem.
+There is nothing that a Family will appreciate more than a teacher taking time to share a glimpse of child’s development: a witty comment they’ve made, a creative way they approached a particular problem.

-Sharing special moments opens a channel to honest and direct one-to-one communication with a parent, which overtime allows to build trust to discuss other issues.
+Sharing special moments opens a channel to honest and direct one-to-one communication with a Family, which overtime allows to build trust to discuss other issues.
 Recognizing parents’ challenges can turn things around for a troubled family and transform child’s behavior and performance at school.

 Educators often have years or decades of experience, while parents dropping of their child to school for the first time really don’t know what to expect.
 Clarity about why and how of specific recommendations empowers parents to make informed decisions about how to engage and realize the value and impact of their support.
 Sometimes even a simple encouragement, saying that by attending school events you show your child you value education goes a long way.